-Site Ref Site Name Proposed Use Suitability Conclusion Conclusion a harsh edge.
-The site falls within the AONB and the undeveloped coast.
-The site is an attractive area of open land lying on the approach into the town.
-Development on this site could have an impact on the landscape and the character of the AONB.
-Whilst development would be visible from Overstrand Road and Northrepps Road, the impact would be mitigated by retaining existing hedges and trees around the site, incorporating significant internal open space and tree planting within the site, and introducing a landscaped buffer to the northern and western boundaries.
+Site Ref Site Name Proposed Use Suitability Conclusion Conclusion development would be visible from Overstrand Road and Northrepps Road, the impact would be mitigated by retaining existing hedges and trees around the site, incorporating significant internal open space and tree planting within the site, and introducing a landscaped buffer to the northern and western boundaries.
 Such landscaping should aim to break up key views of the new development.
 Other: Flood Risk 1, some risk of ground water flooding and small area at risk of surface water flooding.
-No utilities issues, but small signs of contamination near the south of the site. sustainable and suitable of the Cromer alternatives.
-C22/1 Land West of Pine Tree Farm Housing Considered unsuitable for development Highway Transport & Access: Access from Norwich Road considered to be acceptable by NCC Highways, subject to a new footbridge over railway and access via a roundabout on Norwich Road.
+No utilities issues, but small signs of contamination near the south of the site.
+C22/1 Land West of Pine Tree Farm Housing Considered unsuitable for development Highway Transport &amp; Access: Access from Norwich Road considered to be acceptable by NCC Highways, subject to a new footbridge over railway and access via a roundabout on Norwich Road.
 A new footbridge could connect to existing footways along Norwich Road providing pedestrian access to Cromer.
 Acceptable walking distance to schools and services.
 Bus stops close by and walking distance to train station (Roughton Road).
 Environmental: No environmental designations or constraints.
 The site consists of two parcels of land which are in agricultural use with woodland along the western edge.
 There are some large mature trees and hedges along A149.
 Landscape and Townscape: The site is located within the Tributary Farmland as defined in the Landscape Character Assessment (LCA) characterised by generally open and rolling rural farmland, with hedgerows and mature hedgerows frequent features in the landscape.
 The site falls within the Area of Outstanding Natural Beauty.
 The site is visible from the south and immediate surrounding area.
 But due to the topography of the site and the surrounding development and landscaping it is not prominent in the wider landscape.
 Development on this site shouldn't have a detrimental impact on the landscape and wider countryside.
 Development on the site could have an impact on the adjacent Grade II Listed Pine Tree Farmhouse.
 The layout and landscaping for the site should consider the impact on the listed building.
-Other: Flood Risk 1 with a small area at risk of surface water flooding to the south of the Preferred Option Considered suitable to be allocated for residential development for approximately 300 dwellings and provision of sports pitches and facilities.
+Other: Flood Risk 1 with a small area at risk of surface water flooding to the south of the site.
+No utilities or contamination issues.
+Drain running through site.
+Preferred Option Considered suitable to be allocated for residential development for approximately 300 dwellings and provision of sports pitches and facilities.
 Land to the south Cromer is a large site that can help to accommodate large amount of housing required for Cromer.
 The site is within acceptable distance to the town, schools and services.
 Public Transport options available from the site.
 Although the site is located within the Area of Outstanding Natural Beauty, due to the topography of the site and surrounding development/ landscaping it is not prominent in the wider landscape.
 The site scores positively in the Sustainability Appraisal.
-This is considered to be one of the most sustainable and suitable of the Cromer
+This is considered to be one of the most sustainable and suitable of the Cromer alternatives.